danbev/learning-cpp/README.md

     (lldb) p *(int(*)[5]) arr

+Saving breakpoints:
+Sometime you want to exit lldb and recompile to make change in the tested code.
+This means you hhave to reenter you breakpoints.
+But you can also specify command to run when lldb start using the ```-S filename``` argument:

+  	lldb -S breakpoints test/.libs/pattern_test

 ## Adding unit tests
 You should be able to simply update the test/Makefile.am with the new test.
 __Note__ that .cpp files under test with a main function do not seem to be testable.
 Removing the main